 The Marianist Urban Students Program, created in 1992, identifies high-potential students in urban elementary schools and provides them with financial, academic and social support so that they can succeed at Marianist high schools.

 The Marianists operate MUSP programs at Purcell Marian High School in Cincinnati; Villa Angela-St. Joseph High School in Cleveland; and Central Catholic High School in San Antonio.

-“Without financial aid from MUSP, tuition costs would prevent most of these students from attending Catholic high schools,” says Marianist Brother Gene Meyerpeter, program coordinator.
+“Without financial aid from MUSP, tuition costs would prevent most of these students from attending Catholic high schools,” says Marianist Brother Tom Giardino, program coordinator.
 “They wouldn’t be exposed to the same values and would be lost in the shuffle of the public school system.
 In some cases, they’d be at risk of not graduating from high school.”

 Read frequently asked questions about MUSP.

 Read an article from ALIVE magazine about MUSP.